 For my family, taking care of our teeth is not something we do well.
 My children especially don’t like to brush and floss, and many times they will only do a quick pass with a brush and not even have any toothpaste on it.
 I used to worry about my kids getting cavities or needing implants at an early age, but recently I discovered the Waterpik Aquarius Water Flosser, and I worry no more.

-If you’re looking for a quick, convenient way to keep your mouth and teeth clean, then the Aquarius is for you.
+If you’re looking for a quick, convenient way to keep your mouth and teeth clean, then the Aquarius Water Pick is for you.
 I got one for my whole family, and everyone loves using it.
 Our mouths have never been fresher.

 Waterpik Aquarius Water Flosser Overview:

-Part of the reason I got this model over some of the other, smaller ones, was that the tank was large and could sustain water pressure for much longer.
+Part of the reason I got Waterpik Aquarius WP-660 over some of the other, smaller ones, was that the tank was large and could sustain water pressure for much longer.
 Many handheld flossers only last for like twenty seconds before you need to refill, meaning that they are more annoying than anything.
 Especially when it comes to my kids, I knew I needed something that would last.
-The Waterpik Aquarius Water Flosser has a huge tank and can maintain water pressure for up to 90 seconds, which means I can use it for myself and one of my kids without needing to refill.
+The Aquarius Water Flosser has a huge tank and can maintain water pressure for up to 90 seconds, which means I can use it for myself and one of my kids without needing to refill.